Experience-Monks/adviser-plugin-webhint/README.md

 ### Unit code

-The package (`adviser-plugin-lighthouse`) is setup to run tests under the folder `__tests__` with Jest.
+The package (`adviser-plugin-webhint`) is setup to run tests under the folder `__tests__` with Jest.
 Save your tests there and they will run before each code push and by travis once the PR is created.

 ### Integration tests